cardano-foundation/cardano-academy/books/i-can-aiken/sections/48-Types_folder.md

 }
 ```

-This defines a custom type called ReservationDetails.
+This defines a custom type called ```ReservationDetails```.
 This type represents information associated with a reservation.
 It has two fields:

-reserved_for: A CustomerID that represents the unique identifier of the customer who made the reservation.
+	- ```reserved_for```: A ```CustomerID``` that represents the unique identifier of the customer who made the reservation.
-reservation_expiry: An Int that represents the time ( a Unix timestamp) after which the reservation is no longer valid.
+	- ```reservation_expiry```: An ```Int``` that represents the time ( a Unix timestamp) after which the reservation is no longer valid.

-Defined with the type keyword, a custom type in Aiken is a named collection of keys and/or values.
+Defined with the ```type``` keyword, a custom type in Aiken is a named collection of keys and/or values.
 If you are familiar with object-oriented programming, custom types are like objects but with no methods.
 They can have named fields, or not, but you must decide one way or the other.
 You are not allowed a mix of named and unnamed fields.

 ```rust
 // With named fields